ptitSeb/box86/USAGE.md

 #### BOX86_TRACE
 Only on build with trace enabled.
 Trace allow the logging of all instruction execute, along with register dump
 * 0 : No trace
 * 1 : Trace enabled.
-The trace start after the init off all depending libs is done
+The trace start after the init of all depending libs is done
 * symbolname : Trace only `symbolname` (trace is disable if the symbol is not found)
 * 0xXXXXXXX-0xYYYYYYY : trace only between the 2 addresses

+#### BOX86_TRACE_INIT
+Use BOX86_TRACE_INIT instead of BOX_TRACE to start trace before init of Libs and main program
+* 0 : No trace
+* 1 : Trace enabled.
+The trace start with the init of all depending libs is done

 #### BOX86_TRACE_START
 Only on build with trace enabled.